 We stayed at Whitianga and their ship arrived.
 Our elders saw their ship and said that it was a god and that the crew were goblins.
 The ship anchored and a boat started to row to shore.
 Our elders then said, ‘Indeed they are goblins as they have eyes in the backs of their heads.
 That is why they row with their backs to the shore.’
 1

 The period from approximately 1800, when Europeans began to settle, to the signing of the Treaty of Waitangi in 1840, is distinguished by major upheaval in the Māori world.
-Conflict between rivals grew, fuelled by the introduction of new technology – notably new modes of transport, literacy and, of course, the musket.
-This was the period of the wars between antagonistic tribes.
+Conflict between rivals grew, fuelled by the introduction of new technology – notably new modes of transport, literacy, and the musket.
+This was a period of war between antagonistic tribes.

-In the 1830s Christian missionary work, first begun in 1814, began to affect Māori.
-Schools and mission stations were established in an attempt to bring the Christian message.
+In the 1830s Christian missionary work, begun in 1814, began to affect Māori.
+Schools and mission stations were established in an attempt to spread the Christian message.
 Some tribes became involved in trade with Europeans, exchanging potatoes, pigs, timber and flax for muskets.

 In 1840, a treaty was signed by representatives of Queen Victoria of England and more than 500 Māori chiefs representing numerous tribes throughout the country.
 The effect of the Treaty of Waitangi was to bring intertribal conflict to an end, and to provide a constitutional basis for the establishment of British law and government in New Zealand.
 The English version of the treaty stated that sovereignty was ceded to the Queen of England.
 However, the Māori version said that the treaty guaranteed ‘tino rangatiratanga’ or chieftainship of New Zealand to Māori.
 The debate continues today.

 The period between 1840 and 1860 saw the rise of a new economy within tribal societies.
 Many tribes took to growing crops and selling their produce to markets such as the new towns of Auckland and Wellington.
-Some even traded with markets in Australia.
+Some even supplied markets in Australia.

 During the New Zealand Wars there were some remarkable and ingenious Māori military leaders, including Kawiti of Ngāpuhi, Te Kooti of Rongowhakaata, Tītokowaru of Ngāti Ruanui and Rewi Maniapoto of Ngāti Maniapoto.
-However, in southern Taranaki, based at Parihaka, there were two equally exceptional leaders, Tohu and Te Whiti, who opposed the Europeans in 1881 through passive resistance.
+In southern Taranaki, based at Parihaka, two equally exceptional leaders, Tohu and Te Whiti, opposed the Europeans from the late 1870s through passive resistance.

-In both the north of the South Island and the far north of the North Island, the mid-1840s saw violence break out between Māori and Pākehā as Māori sought to hold on to their land and local authority.
+In both the north of the South Island and the far north and south of the North Island, the mid-1840s saw violence break out between Māori and Pākehā as Māori sought to hold on to their land and local authority.
 In the 1860s the conflict became more severe as Pākehā settlers, mostly British, hoped to gain land for a growing population.
 While at times Māori exhibited a remarkable inventiveness and tenacity in the wars, they eventually lost millions of acres of land.
 This was partly the result of confiscation, and partly the influence of new government institutions such as the Native Land Court.
-This was set up to facilitate the sale of land by transferring land titles from tribes and putting them into individual names.
+This was set up to facilitate the sale of land by assigning land titles to named individuals.

-During the early years of the 20th century, Māori society and culture reached its lowest ebb.
+At the beginning of the 20th century, Māori society and culture reached its lowest ebb.
 Introduced diseases had helped reduce the estimated numbers of Māori to under 50,000 – the lowest ever – in a total population of over 800,000.
-With a smaller population and dwindling resources, Māori influence upon the affairs of the nation was drastically reduced.
+With a small population and dwindling resources, Māori influence upon the affairs of the nation was drastically reduced.

-However, this period also saw the rise of the most important Māori leaders of the 20th century, including Sir Āpirana Ngata, Sir Māui Pōmare, Te Puea Hērangi, Sir Peter Buck and others.
-The Young Māori Party was formed in the late 1890s, serving as a vehicle for the invigoration of the culture and of political influence.
+However, this period also saw the rise of the most important Māori leaders of the 20th century, including Sir Āpirana Ngata, Sir Māui Pōmare, Te Puea Hērangi and Sir Peter Buck.
+The Young Māori Party, which originated in the late 1890s, served as a vehicle for the invigoration of the culture and of political influence.

 The dynamic and inspirational leader Āpirana Ngata typified the energy of those determined to respond to the losses of the 19th century, and to bring about widespread rejuvenation of Māori people, society and culture.